-For more information about creating calculated fields and OnCalcFields event handlers, see "Using OnCalcFields" on page 15-9.
+For more information about creating calculated fields and OnCalcFields event handlers, see "Using OnCalcFields".

-Updating records
+Updating Records

 When performing cached update operations, Delphi may put the dataset into dsNewValue, dsOldValue, or dsCurValue states temporarily.
 These states indicate that the corresponding properties of a field component (NewValue, OldValue, and CurValue, respectively) are being accessed, usually in an OnUpdateError event handler.
 Your applications cannot see or set these states.
-For more information about using cached updates, see Chapter 14, "Working with Cached Updates."
+For more information about using cached updates, see "Working with Cached Updates."

-Navigating datasets
+Navigating Datasets